 The mindfulness of breath meditation not only equips you to be more mindful and less reactive but, with the right strategy, can also prepare you for integrating your life around your centre, where you exist as observer in a space of pure being and awareness.
 In this sense, this mindfulness of breath meditation, when used within the context of your self-development, can go beyond conventional mindfulness meditations that are just devoted to coming back to the present moment and entering a calm space.

 At the centre of us all is a state of consciousness not often talked about and frequently overlooked.
 It is the key to your authentic self-development and spiritual self-realisation.
 Think about it.
 Who are you deep down?
-Who are you beyond your makeshift personality and automatic thinking?
+Who are you beyond your makeshift personality and automatic thoughts?
 Who are you beyond your arbitrary identifications?
 Who are you in your centre?
-This mindfulness of breath meditation is your first powerful step to answering these questions!
+This mindfulness of breath meditation is your first powerful step to answering these questions and embarking on a path of spiritual awakening.

 How to Practise the Mindfulness of Breath Meditation